ac1950/shopping-cart/README.md

 # shopping-cart

-1. Clone this repository onto your local harddrive
+1. Clone this repository onto your local hardrive
 2. Navigate to the pathname in terminal

 ## Environments